Cjackett13/ai-search-lab/README.md

 Work was broken down into the following:
 Julian - Module A
 Christie - Module B
-Ealien - UI & Integration
+Myckheal - UI & Integration

 Built by Julian Sanchez, Christie Jackett, and Myckheal Hosang for CAI4002 RVCC 1265 | Summer C.